Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/warnings.rst

 Warnings
 ########

-Lightning warns users of possible misconfiguration, performance implications or potential mistakes through the :class:`~lightning.pytorch.utilities.warnings.PossibleUserWarning` category.
+Lightning warns users of possible misconfiguration, performance implications or potential mistakes through the ``PossibleUserWarning`` category.
 Sometimes these warnings can be false positives, and you may want to suppress them to avoid cluttering the logs.